afiore/underlying/circe/src/main/tut/README.md

 doc.asJson.as[Document]
 ```

-The automatic derivation is intended to not interfere too much with Circe's built-in
+The `underlying.NewType[A]` trait is intended as a way to explicitly distinguish
-derivation mechanism.
-For instance, it will not handle as newtypes classes that extend
+_newtypes_ from case classes with one single field.
+This allows the automatic derivation
-a sealed trait, even if these classes have only one field.
+mechanism to not interfere with the default derivation mechanism provided by Circe.

 ```tut:silent